h2oai/h2o-3/h2o-docs/src/product/upgrade/H2ODevPortingRScripts.md

  `fr[,1] + 2/fr[,3]`
 produced the same results in H2O.
 However, the first example makes a single REST call and uses a single temp object, while the second makes several REST calls and uses several temp objects.

-Due to the improved architecture in H2O-Dev, the need to use `h2o.exec` has been eliminated, as the expression can be processed by R as an "unwrapped" typcial R expression.
+Due to the improved architecture in H2O-Dev, the need to use `h2o.exec` has been eliminated, as the expression can be processed by R as an "unwrapped" typical R expression.

 Currently, the only known exception is when `factor` is used in conjunction with `h2o.exec`.
 For example, `h2o.exec(fr$myIntCol <- factor(fr$myIntCol))` would become `fr$myIntCol <- as.factor(fr$myIntCol)`